Mycoponically Integrated Network Device for Multimodal Sensing with Living Mycelial Networks: Results

-The substrate and electrode assembly produced no stimulus-correlated artifacts.
-Bioceramic tubes without mycelium were sterilized and exposed to all stimulus classes used in this study, including chemical, optical, mechanical, thermal, and biological stimuli, under an acquisition protocol identical to that used in all biological experiments.
+We sterilized bioceramic tubes without mycelium and exposed them to all fourteen stimulus classes under an acquisition protocol identical to that used in all biological experiments.
 No stimulus condition produced voltage deflections above the noise floor.
-For the biological stimulus control, a maize leaf (\textit{Zea mays}) was rendered metabolically inert by isopropyl alcohol treatment and 24~hours of drying before placement adjacent to the sensor.
-This condition also did not produce a measurable response.
-Therefore, all reported signals required the living mycelial layer.
+For the biological stimulus control, we treated harvested maize leaves (\textit{Zea mays}) with isopropyl alcohol and dried them for 24 hours before placement adjacent to the sensor.
+These treated leaves also produced no measurable response.
+Together, these controls indicate that the reported voltage deflections arose from the living mycelial layer.

 With the mycelial network present, MIND produced a resting potential that fluctuated around a slowly varying mean (Fig.~\ref{fig:overview_workflow}F).
-Median subtraction was applied before all downstream analyses to center this baseline.
-The corrected signal provides the reference against which stimulus-evoked responses are measured.
+Median subtraction centered this baseline before downstream analysis.
+The corrected signal then provided the reference for quantifying stimulus-evoked voltage deflections.
 Its properties reflect biophysical differences in electrophysiological activity across fungal species.